daniel-medlin/Emb3r/README.md

 Pre-requisites:
 NPM and Node.js installed.

-1. From the Emb3r directory, install your node_modules using npm npm install
+1. From the Emb3r directory, install your node_modules using npm install
 2. Edit .env and insert your bot's private token.
 3. Launch the bot using node
   node bot.js